ClimateImpactLab/risingverse/README.md

 ## Support

-This environment is maintained on github at https://github.com/ClimateImpactLab/risingverse.
+This environment is maintained at https://github.com/ClimateImpactLab/risingverse.

-The environment is deployed to https://anaconda.org/ClimateImpactLab/risingverse.
+The environment is released to https://anaconda.org/ClimateImpactLab/risingverse.